oerg866/win98-quickinstall/README.md

   * `--usb <USB>`

-    Instructs the script to create an USB key image with the given file name
+    Instructs the script to create a USB key image with the given file name

   * `--osroot <OSROOT>`

     Specifies a Windows 98 / ME system root directory ("*OS Root*") to be used.
+    It must contain a Windows installation directory and a directory with the Windows setup files.

     **This can be specified multiple times, in which case the installation wizard will show a selection menu.**